Large Pond Design

 Throughout our history, we specialized in creating water bodies that look and feel like they've always been there!
 See Featured Design-Build Projects Here.

-If you are ready to do it right, most clients start with our comprehensive pond site evaluation which includes pond soil evaluation, conceptual drawings, and site renderings to help you select the size and shape of the pond.
+Most clients start with our comprehensive pond site evaluation which includes pond soil evaluation, hydrologic water balance, conceptual drawings, and site renderings to help you select the size and shape of the pond.

 At this point, you probably have many questions.
-Make sure that you have the answers you need before moving forward with uncertainty.
+Make sure that you have the answers you need before moving forward.
 There are many potential pitfalls along the path to creating an incredible pond or lake.

-If you are planning a pond or lake- do not make another move until you've read The Single Biggest Pond Construction Mistake and How to Avoid it!
+Do not make another move until you've read The Single Biggest Pond Construction Mistake and How to Avoid it!
 Get the rest of our Free Pond Design Guide Series here.
 Our Design Guide Series will get you started with a basic understanding of the process and help you answer the critical question "WILL IT HOLD WATER?".
 Once you have covered the basics, we can help with answers to your site specific questions.

 A properly designed and constructed pond is a work of art that provides habitat for an unbelievable array of wildlife.
 From songbirds to waterfowl and interesting wading birds, the pond and wetland environment is a favorite for winged wildlife.
 A pond can be designed and constructed with specific fish species in mind as well - cool, spring-fed ponds can support trout populations while warmer ponds will hold largemouth bass, crappie, sunfish, blue gills, and other game fish.

-Our proprietary pond design process includes the following steps:
+Our pond design process includes the following steps:

 - Initial Site Evaluation - meet with owner